-The historic Roycroft Campus will inspire visitors to experience the creativity, ideals and future of the Arts and Crafts Movement.
+The Roycroft Campus inspires visitors to experience the history, ideals, and possibilities of the Head, Heart, Hand philosophy and the art it creates.

 In 1988 a group of business leaders, headed by Burt Flickinger, Jr. formed an unnamed group, at times referred to as the Roycroft not-for-profit, to take title and to market the historic Roycroft Inn to developers nationwide.
 On December 11, 1989 an organizational meeting of the Roycroft Revitalization Corporation met to adopt the by-laws, to elect officers and establish terms.
 Over $1.5 million was raised to restore much of the Inn’s exterior.